benhaube/network-portfolio/README.md

 ## 🙏🏻 Special Thanks

-I would like to give special thanks to the following projects whose work was used extensively in this project:
+I would like to give special thanks to the following projects whose work is used extensively for this project:

 + **[Google](https://fonts.google.com/):**
     + For their `Google Sans` and `Google Sans Code` fonts